Not a Loser

 I'm not the only one who has felt that way, or expressed this as truth.
 It is the undercurrent of almost every interaction throughout most of the infertility journey.
 The implication mostly unspoken but understood by even those not under the label of infertile.

-In fact, the idea someone would choose to give up without the full effort of every treatment and every penny, I found it to be more repulsive to those who had no difficulty having children than in those who walked in my same shoes.
+In fact, the idea someone would choose to give up without the full effort of every treatment and every penny, I found it was those who had no difficulty having children who found that more repulsive than to those who walked in my same shoes.
 More than one mother berated me for even thinking of giving up when I took a hiatus after 4 excruciating years of trying.

 So similarly, I can get how they celebrate and acclaim the victory of those who do end up with children, but not those of us who don't.
 "What victory?"
-I can see them asking.
-Just the other week I was watching an online women's conference, and while one woman introduced the other, she explained how long they've known each other, and how she was so over-joyed to have seen her finally able to 'walk in victory' after 8 years, by having a child.
+I can just see the invisible speech bubbles above their heads.
+Just the other week I was watching an online Christian women's conference, and while one woman introduced the other, she explained how long they've known each other, and how she was so over-joyed to have seen her finally able to 'walk in victory' after 8 years, by having a child.
 The child was the victory.

 There was no acclaim for her victory in remaining a strong women of faith for 8 years.